lmtr0/lmtr0/README.md

 ## 💬 Ask me about
 - Fun libraries to work with
 - C#, C++, C, Rust, Javascript, Typescript and Python
-- Mongodb, CouchDb
+- YugabyteDB, Mongodb, CouchDb
-- Linux in general (except ubuntu)
+- Linux in general

 ## 📫 How to reach me
 - Send me an email at <lmtr0@proton.me>
-- Send me an email at <lmtr0@outlook.com>